Skip to main content

 Alex Worsnip

-Over the last several years, Alex has been increasingly turning his attention toward applied epistemology.
-He has published articles on the epistemology of media consumption and the epistemology of climate change skepticism, and he is currently at work on a paper on deference to experts and a paper on political disagreement under conditions of noncompliance.
+Over the last several years, Alex has been increasingly turning his attention toward applied epistemology, and has published articles on the epistemology of media consumption, climate change skepticism, political disagreement, and suspiciously convenient beliefs, among other topics.
+With several other AEP Fellows, he is also currently pursuing an interdisciplinary project on the philosophy and psychology of deference to experts.
 He regularly teaches a course in applied epistemology for undergraduates with no prior philosophical background, and he is also currently working on turning the lectures from this course into a textbook, provisionally entitled Seeking Truth in an Age of Distortion: An Applied Introduction to Epistemology.

 Postdoctoral Fellow